Grievance Procedure

 Internal Process

-You can reach the Office of the Ombudsman by email at ombudsman@aiuniv.edu or by phone at (847) 586-4056.
-The AIU Ombudsman is Brandie Riegle.
-A student should refer to the “Agreement to Submit to AIU's Grievance Procedure" section of the Policies and Disclosures section of their Enrollment Agreement for important terms and conditions regarding this Grievance Procedure and other rights.
+You can reach the Office of the Ombudsman by email at Ombudsman@aiuniv.edu or by phone at (847) 586-4056.
+The student should refer to the “Agreement to Submit to AIU’s Grievance Procedure" section of their Enrollment Agreement and Disclosure for important terms and conditions regarding this Grievance Procedure and other rights.

 Complaints to External Agencies